One of the most important lessons for yogis to learn is that yoga is much more than asana classes.

 What Does Surya Mudra Mean?

 As is the nature of energetics, when one element rises, another one falls.
-So while Surya Mudra increases the fire element, it reduces the earth element in the body.
-Energetically, this looks like inner body strength, power & energy, improved digestion & circulation, and creative inspiration.
+So while performing Surya Mudra increases the fire element, it reduces the earth element in the body.

 What Is the Benefit of Surya Mudra?
-The Mudra for Weightloss
+The Mudra for Weight Loss

-However, this is a wonderfully applicable mudra for many benefits aside from weight loss.
-Performing Surya mudra creates heat in the body, which can help to cleanse and detoxify the body.
+However, this is a wonderfully applicable yoga mudra for many benefits aside from weight loss.
+Performing Surya mudra activates heat in the body, which can help to cleanse and detoxify the body.
 It can help regulate body temperature, especially if you’re running a bit cold.
 It’s a great mudra for creating energy, easing stomach pain, and reducing swelling in the body.

-Also if there’s an excessive accumulation of stagnant or heavy energy in the body, surya mudra helps to get that flowing again.
+Also if there’s an excessive accumulation of stagnant or heavy energy in the body, Surya mudra is a wonderfully applicable mudra that helps to get that flowing again.

 - Increases metabolism